v2rockets/Loyal-Elephie/README.md

 ## Features

 1. **🎛️ Controllable Memory:** Take control of Loyal Elephie's memory!
 You decide which moments to save, and you can easily edit the context as needed.
-It is your second-brain for episodic memory. 📝
+It is your second-brain for episodic memory. ✍️

 2. **🔍 Hybrid Search:** Experience the powerful combination of Chroma and BM25 for efficient searches!
 It's also optimized for handling date-based queries. 📅

 3. **🔒 Secure Web Access:** With a built-in login feature, only authorized users can access your AI companion, ensuring your conversations remain private and secure over the internet. 🛡️

 4. **🤖 Streamlined LLM Agent:** Loyal Elephie uses XML syntax with no function-calling required.
-It is optimized for cached generation and works smoothly with great local LLMs running on Llama.cpp or ExllamaV2. 💬
+It is also optimized for cached generation and works smoothly with great local LLMs using Llama.cpp or ExllamaV2. 💬

 5. **📝 (Optional) Markdown Editor Integration:** Connect with online Markdown editors to view the original referred document during chats and experience real-time LLM knowledge integration after editing your notes online. 🌐